First-order asymptotics for the structure of the inhomogeneous random graph: Model description

 where $p^{\text{inf}}_n := \inf_{(x,y)\in R_n^2} k(x,y)/\lambda_n$.
 By construction, $p^{\text{inf}}_n \leq k(W_i,W_j)/\lambda_n$ whenever $(W_i,W_j)\in R_n^2$.
 Since the only possible edges in $G_n'$ are those in $S_n$, it follows that $G_n'\preccurlyeq \inhomogeneous{n}$ almost surely.
 Hence the left-hand side of \eqref{eq:coupling_condition} holds.

 Next we verify the left-hand side of \eqref{eq:upper_lower_bounds_condition}.
-The crucial issue is that $G_n'$ is \textit{not} distributed as an Erd\H{o}s-R\'enyi random graph with connection probability $p^{\text{inf}}_n$, because all the edges that do not lie in $S_n$ have zero probability of being present in $G_n'$.
-To circumvent this, we construct an Erd\H{o}s-R\'enyi random graph $\tilde G_n := (V', E')$, with
+The crucial issue is that $G_n'$ is \textit{not} distributed as an ER random graph with connection probability $p^{\text{inf}}_n$, because all the edges that do not lie in $S_n$ have zero probability of being present in $G_n'$.
+To circumvent this, we construct an ER random graph $\tilde G_n := (V', E')$, with

 Conditionally on $(W_i)_{i=1}^n$, $\tilde G_n$ is distributed as the ER random graph $\erdosrenyi{\vert V'\vert,p^{\text{inf}}_n}$, where $\vert V'\vert$ denotes the cardinality of $V'$.
 By (H\ref{item:f_decrasing_zero_degree}), we have $f(G_n') \geq f(\tilde G_n)$ almost surely, so we are left to study the asymptotic behavior of $f(\tilde G_n)$.
-By (H\ref{item:asymptotic_property_Erdos_Renyi}), for any $\varepsilon>0$, $\mathbb{P}((1-\epsilon) f_{\vert V'\vert,p^{\text{inf}}_n} < f(\tilde G_n)~\vert~(W_i)_{i=1}^n) \to 1$ almost surely as $n\to\infty$.
+By (H\ref{item:asymptotic_property_Erdos_Renyi}), for any $\varepsilon>0$, $\mathbb{P}((1-\varepsilon) f_{\vert V'\vert,p^{\text{inf}}_n} < f(\tilde G_n)~\vert~(W_i)_{i=1}^n) \to 1$ almost surely as $n\to\infty$.
 By the dominated convergence theorem,

 as $n\to\infty$.
 Next we lower bound $f_{\vert V'\vert,p^{\text{inf}}_n}$ to obtain an asymptotic term that matches the upper bound \eqref{eq:asymptotic_upper_bound}.
 Without loss of generality, choose $\varepsilon>0$ such that $3\varepsilon < 1$.
 Since $k$ is continuous in $(m,m)\in[0,1]^2$ and by (A\ref{item:property_continuous}), we have